ArcticTechnology/PythonStarterPackage/README.md

 * PyPi: https://pypi.org/project/PythonStarterPackage/

 ## Prerequisites
-This app should would out of the box for Linux on a Linux terminal.
-For Windows and Mac, it is recommended to run this app on a Linux emulation layer such as the Git Bash terminal.
+For Windows, it is recommended to run this app on a Linux emulation layer such as the Git Bash terminal.
 See the "Instructions for Git Bash" section for details.
+In addition to Git Bash you will also need to install Python3 and Pip3 as described below.

+For Mac and Linux, this app should would out of the box on the Linux or Mac terminal, but you must have Python3 and Pip3 as described below.

-In addition to the above, this app also requires the following:
+This app requires the following:
-* Python3 (version >= 3.8) - Install Python3 here: https://www.python.org/downloads/.
+* Python3 (version 3.8 or greater) - Install Python3 here: https://www.python.org/downloads/.
 Check version with: ```python3 --version```.
-* Pip3 (version >= 20.2.1) - Make sure to install python3-pip in order to use pip install.
+* Pip3 (version 20.2.1 or greater) - Make sure to install python3-pip in order to use pip install.
 Check version with: ```pip3 --version```.

 ## Installation
 There are a couple of options to install this app: